kaikobud/sumonkantidey.github.io/_posts/2018-2-16-response-to-fivethirtyeights-podcast-about-our-paper-projecting-confidence.md

 ---
 layout: post
-title: Response to FiveThirtyEight’s Podcast about our paper, “Projecting confidence”
+title: Response to FiveThirtyEight’s Podcast
-image: forecast_google_news.png
+image: anes_turnout_closerace_mc_tall.png
 ---
 Do you remember the night of Nov 8, 2016?
 I was glued to election coverage and obsessively checking probabilistic forecasts, wondering whether Clinton might do _so well_ that she’d win in places like my home state of Arizona.
 Although FiveThirtyEight had Clinton's chances at beating Trump at around 70%, most other forecasters had her at around 90%.